Demonstration of Weak-Link Physics in the Dynamical Response of Transition-Edge Sensors: Conclusion

-\emph{Conclusion.}---We have found strong evidence of weak-link physics in the dynamical response of TES.
-We have developed a theoretical framework, using a Fokker-Planck description, that enables the unification of Josephson and electrothermal effects, and accurately reproduces the observed noise sensitivity parameters while outperforming existing models.
-In particular, we theoretically predict and experimentally observe a varying dynamic resistance across the TES resistance curve, thereby ruling out the two-fluid model predictions.
+We have found strong evidence of weak-link physics in the dynamical response of TES.
+We have developed a theoretical framework, using a Fokker-Planck description, that enables the incorporation of both Josephson and electrothermal effects, and accurately reproduces the observed noise sensitivity parameters while outperforming existing models.
+In particular, we theoretically predict and experimentally observe a varying dynamic resistance across the TES resistance curve, which is a key signature of Josephson physics and rules out the standard two-fluid model prediction with fixed $c_R$.
 Furthermore, our model allows us to compute the power spectral density directly, enabling a further investigation on the role of mixed-down high-frequency noise that is believed to contribute to unexplained ``excess noise'' in TES~\cite{wessels2021model,gottardi2021voltage}.
 Our description can also be extended to a 2D Fokker-Planck formulation, offering the opportunity to model TES structures with additional capacitance~\cite{koch1980quantum}.
 Finally, our theoretical framework could be employed to model structures obeying non-sinusoidal current-phase relations~\cite{golubov2004current}, such as long diffusive SNS junctions~\cite{lhotel2007divergence}.